WalletConnect/contracts/docs/system-architecture.md

   - On-chain reporting of performance data
 - Node Operators
   - Running database nodes
-  - Staking CNKT tokens
+  - Staking WCT tokens
   - Maintaining node performance and availability
 - Wallets
   - Implementing WalletConnect standards
-  - Staking CNKT tokens
+  - Staking WCT tokens
   - Optionally running nodes
 - Rest of token holders
   - Participation in token distribution events
-  - Staking CNKT tokens
+  - Staking WCT tokens

 ## 3. Oracle Architecture (DRAFT)

-The CNKT Oracle system synchronizes on-chain and off-chain states, particularly for node operator performance.
-It's inspired by Lido's approach but tailored to CNKT's specific needs.
+The WCT Oracle system synchronizes on-chain and off-chain states, particularly for node operator performance.
+It's inspired by Lido's approach but tailored to WCT's specific needs.

 <aside>
 💡 Initial version is to go with a single oracle and skip HashConsensus.
 Currently, with latency as part of the performance formula, it could be hard to have distributed fallback oracles, though we'll include it in the docs anyways as an option.